Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 AttributeValueV
 ariationPoint

-#@SECTION: 0..1 aggr This value acts as Binding Function for the
+0..1 aggr This value acts as Binding Function for the

 VariationPoint.